The San Francisco Foundation

 Bay Area Community Impact Fund

-• Low-interest, long-term capital for community organizations and small businesses
+• Low-interest, long-term capital for community organisations and small businesses

-• Recent loans totaling $2.4 million for projects focusing on businesses and communities of color
+• Recent loans totalling $2.4 million for projects focusing on businesses and communities of colour

 Priority Areas